ilanschnell/bitarray/doc/reference.rst

    Invert all bits in bitarray (in-place).
    When the optional ``index`` is given, only invert the single bit at index.

-   New in version 1.5.3: optional index argument.
+   New in version 1.5.3: optional index argument

 ``pack(bytes, /)``